Publications and Presentations

 Carstens, J. D., & A. A. Wing (2020).
 Pathways to tropical cyclogenesis in rotating radiative-convective equilibrium simulations.
 Poster presentation at the 100th American Meteorological Society Annual Meeting, Boston, Massachusetts.

 Carstens, J. D., & A. A. Wing (2020).
 A spectrum for convective self-aggregation based on background rotation.
 Oral presentation at the 4th Midwest Student Conference on Atmospheric Research.
-(Best Lightning Talk Award Winner, see video on this page)
+(Best Lightning Talk Award Winner)

 2019